University Undergraduate International Travel Policy and ProceduresORIGINAL POLICY ENACTED SEPTEMBER 1, 2012

 - Letter of endorsement from the academic unit likely to approve the course credits (e.g. Dean, Department Chair, etc.);

-- Links to the relevant U.S. Department of State Travel Warning, Centers for Disease Control country profile and ISOS travel risk/security report;
+- Links to the relevant U.S. Department of State Travel Warning, Centers for Disease Control and Prevention country profile and/or other credible news/risk analysis sources such as security information subscription services.

-- Additional materials in support of the application or otherwise requested by the Chair of the SARAC.
+- Additional materials in support of the application or otherwise requested by the Chair of the IRAC.

-The proposal must be strongly linked to academic program goals, and the safety issues raised in the application must be adequately addressed and documented.
-The SARAC will only recommend approval of applications when there is a compelling justification for the program.
+Approval Criteria: The proposal must be strongly linked to academic program goals, and the safety issues raised in the application must be adequately addressed and documented.
+The IRAC will only recommend approval of applications when there is a compelling justification for the program.

 - Relationships with partner institutions abroad

-- Consultations with on-site individuals, such as alumni, students, and staff and faculty of other programs or ISOS representatives
+- Consultations with on-site individuals, such as alumni, students, and staff and faculty of other programs as well as the nearest U.S. embassy or consulate

 - Consultations with representatives from government agencies such as the U.S. Department of State, the Overseas Security Advisory Council (OSAC), and the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO)